hannahro15/Cattery-project/README.md

 ## Optional:

-First of all if you are wanting to use the project, you first need to fork the respository using this link. [https://github.com/hannahro15/Cattery-project].
+First of all if you are wanting to use the project, you first need to fork [my repository]("https://github.com/hannahro15/Cattery-project") of the project.

-Click on the green code button on the top right of the screen and copy this link [https://github.com/hannahro15/Cattery-project.git] and then do git clone followed by that link in your terminal to add it to your computer.
+Click on the green code button on the top right of the screen and copy this [link to clone]("https://github.com/hannahro15/Cattery-project.git") and then do git clone followed by that link in your terminal to add it to your computer.

 ## Steps to deploy the website:

-Go to settings in [https://github.com/hannahro15/Cattery-project] and click on it.
+Go to settings in [my repository]("https://github.com/hannahro15/Cattery-project").

 Then on the side bar on the next page click on 'pages'.